koo5/BtrFsGit/README.md

 ## what this doesn's do (yet?)
 * snapshot pruning
-* cleanup after failure
+* cleanup after failure / .tmp destination
+* finding shared parent by simply listing the snapshots dirs
 * config files

-## what this isn't yet
-* a proper python package that you can install into your $PATH
+## todo
+* what happens when there is only an incomplete snapshot on target?

 ## planned features
 * automatically saving and propagating `sub list` dumps - to allow finding shared parents also for offine generating of send streams, even across multiple machine hops